andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ---

+# Part 2: The Journey Towards Success

+---

 ## Everyone get modelling

 We're _all_ doing design
 Draw pictures!
 C4 is good for this (Simon Brown has training for Developers too)